Welcome to TALL!

 adamblake@ucla.edu

-Adam Blake is a Project Scientist at UCLA.
+Adam Blake is CourseKata's director of technology.
 He is interested in the factors that influence students' judgments, decisions, and strategies related to learning, and how instruction and learning materials can improve these behaviors.

 Picture of Laura Fries